trizin/NFT-Marketplace-on-Avalanche/README.md

   ...
 ```

-Now let's take a look at the developer console logs.
+Now, take a look at the developer console logs.

 ![consolenumbers](/images/consolebig.png)

 The numbers are again in big number format.
-We can convert the `tokenId` and `endTime` using `.toNumber()` method; however, for the BigNumbers that represent a price, we should use `ethers.utils.formatEther` to get the exact value in AVAX.
+We can convert the `tokenId` and `endTime` using `.toNumber()` method; however, for the `BigNumber`s that represent a price, we should use `ethers.utils.formatEther` to get the exact value in AVAX.

-Let's organize the auction array and display them in the auctions section of the web page.
+We should organize the auction array and display them in the auctions section of the web page.

 ```js
 let new_auctions = [];